 In September of 2016 Staff Sergeant Birkby reported back to the Naval School of Music for the Senior Musician’s Course.
 Upon completion in May of 2017, he reported to the 2d Marine Division Band, where he served as the Acting Enlisted Conductor.
 In February of 2018, SSgt Birkby was selected to be the Small Ensemble Leader and he acted as the Unit’s Staff NCOIC.
 During this time he assisted in the coordination and band’s travel to Belleau, France in support of the 100th Anniversary of the storied battle in Belleau Wood during World War I.

 In August of 2019 Gunnery Sergeant Birkby reported in to the Quantico Marine Corps Band to serve as their Small Ensemble Leader, Sound Reinforcement Technician, Recording Engineer, and Arranger; he also acted as the Enlisted Conductor and SNCOIC when necessary while still performing on French horn and trumpet.
-During his tour he prepared and coordinated groups performances at the White House; Marine Corps Barracks, Washington; the Pentagon; and major sports venues to include New Yankee Stadium, FedEx Field, and Washington Nationals Park.
 GySgt Birkby was instrumental in keeping the unit musically operational during times when most of the unit was activated as Quantico’s Security Augmentation Force for both Covid-19 and Marine Corps Base Quantico’s role in housing Afghan refugees for OPERATION ALLIES WELCOME.

-Gunnery Sergeant Birkby’s awards include the Navy and Marine Corps Commendation Medal, Navy and Marine Corps Achievement Medal (Second Award), Good Conduct Medal (Sixth Award), Afghanistan Campaign Medal, Meritorious Outstanding Volunteer Service Medal, and the NATO Medal for International Security Augmentation Forces – Afghanistan.
+Gunnery Sergeant Birkby’s awards include the Navy and Marine Corps Commendation Medal (Second Award), Navy and Marine Corps Achievement Medal (Second Award), Good Conduct Medal (Seventh Award), Afghanistan Campaign Medal, Armed Forces Service Medal, Humanitarian Service Medal, Meritorious Outstanding Volunteer Service Medal, and the NATO Medal for International Security Augmentation Forces – Afghanistan.
 GySgt Birkby is currently attending the Berklee Online School of Music, working towards a Bachelor's in Music Production and Engineering.